Komodo/komodo-website/src/pages/blog/09-2013/one-week-left-to-save.html.md

 author: Michael Kanasoot
 date: 2013-09-23
 tags: [sale]
-excerpt: Dev Tools $50 off until Sep.
+description: Dev Tools $50 off until Sep.
 30, 2013Our Komodo 8.5/Back to Work promotion is coming to a close next Monday, September 30.<br>Now is the time to get licenses of Perl Dev Kit, Tcl Dev Kit, Komodo IDE or Pro Studio, as we rarely offer discounts on our developer tools.
 layout: blog
 ---